 SHOP: Online Parts Vendors

-If you enjoy seeing tattooed, lip-ringed hipsters’ eyes roll back in their heads, just walk into your Friendly Local Auto Parts Store (FLAPS) and ask the counter-person for a muffler mount for a 1983 Diesel Vanagon.
+If you enjoy watching tattooed, lip-ringed hipsters’ eyes roll back in their heads, just walk into your Friendly Local Auto Parts Store (FLAPS) and ask the counter-person for a muffler mount for a 1983 Diesel Vanagon.
 In all likelihood, his central database (and certainly his warehouse) peters out somewhere in the dusty recesses of the pre-Grunge-Rock era …

 Most online Vanagon- or VW-specific parts vendors will be infinitely better stocked and more knowledgeable than your chain automotive stores or even your local VW dealer.
 Thanks to Volkswagen’s famous penchant for parts standardization, many components on your Vanagon are also used on other VW cars of that era—Rabbits, Jettas, Sciroccos, etc.—so parts should continue to be available for some time.